glom4oblom/group6_image_hosting_server/README.md

 The gallery page:

-- requests images from the backend
+- requests paginated images from the backend
-- renders image preview, display name, and URL
+- renders image preview, display name, original filename, size, upload time, file type, and URL
 - provides a delete button for each image
+- supports pagination for large image collections

 When deleting: